knpuniversity/blog/use-symfony-reproducer.md

 ## Verifying a Proposed Fix

-So, you’ve found a bug, and someone from the awesome Symfony community has proposed a fix.
-Now, let’s use your reproducer to check if the fix works.
+But if you can't fix it yourself - don't worry!
+Someone from the awesome Symfony community may propose a fix.
+If this happens, you can help with the review and confirm with your reproducer if the fix works.
+PR authors _love_ seeing "this fixes my issue" comments!

 First, track down the Pull Request (PR) that has the fix.
 You’ll see something like this at the top of the PR: